Christmas Timeline of the Biblical Account

 - Jesus is called a “young child” (paidion, Matthew 2) instead of babe (brephos, Luke 2:16) at the time that the magi arrived.
 Brephos specifically refers to a baby, whether born or unborn, while paidion refers to an immature child, possibly an infant (Matthew 2:11), so we should not be dogmatic about His age.

 - Soon after the wise men left, Herod realized that they were not going to return and he ordered the killing of all boys in and around the region of Bethlehem who were two years of age and under (Matthew 2:16).
-Herod knew the approximate timing of the appearing of the star (Matthew 2:7), which may be the time that Christ was born.
+Herod knew the approximate timing of the star’s appearance (Matthew 2:7), which may be the time that Christ was born.
 With this information, Herod, who was paranoid about the crown and did not want anyone taking over, would have made sure to kill the child.
 So he may have at least doubled the time from when the star first appeared to the wise men, thinking this would guarantee that the child would be killed, even if the information was off.

 - An angel warned Joseph to flee to Egypt to protect his family.
 This trip would ultimately fulfill a prophecy (Hosea 11:1).
 Perhaps the new gifts helped finance that trip (Matthew 2:13–15).